The Vermont Statutes Online

 (D) the parties to the proceeding, court personnel, the State’s Attorney or other prosecutor authorized to prosecute criminal or juvenile cases under State law, the child’s guardian ad litem, the attorneys for the parties, probation officers, and law enforcement officers who are actively participating in criminal or juvenile proceedings involving the child;

-(E) the child who is the subject of the proceeding, the child’s parents, guardian, and custodian may inspect such records and files upon approval of the Family Court judge;
+(E) the child who is the subject of the proceeding, the child’s parents, guardian, and custodian may inspect the records and files upon approval of a Superior Court judge;

 (F) any other person who has a need to know may be designated by order of the Family Division of the Superior Court;